prasadgc/bucarestbank/README.md

 # bucarestbank
-# This is a demo application that illustrates the use of the BUCAREST architectural style.
+# This is a demo online banking application that illustrates the use of the BUCAREST architectural style.
 # It uses the JavaScript frameworks Alpine.js and HTMX on the front-end, along with Bootstrap CSS for layout and styling.
 # The back-end uses Spring Boot with the Thymeleaf template engine.